hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

         - can be tagetted at speicifc gorups of people
         - results gathered more quickly
             - (less further processing required)
+        - easier to analyze
         - automatic analysis of results
         - usually no time contraints to fill in
         - can hav customized questions depending on previous answers
             - but old not-online questionnaires do not
+        - large amounts of information can be gathered
+            - in a short period of time
     - disadvantages
         - small number of respondent to provide meaningful results
         - no interviewer to ask follow-up questions